-(1) The pro forma summary statement of consolidated financial position data reflects (i) the 6,000 ordinary shares granted as free shares prior to June 30, 2020, which vested and were issued on July 27, 2020, (ii) a €5.0 million non-dilutive, state guaranteed loan from Bpifrance Financement, a subsidiary of Banque publique d'investissement ("Bpifrance," and such loan the "Bpifrance PGE Loan") received in July 2020 and (iii) the 3,300,000 ordinary shares issued in the July 2020 Private Placement, resulting in net proceeds of €18.8 million.

-(2) The pro forma as adjusted summary statement of consolidated financial position data further reflects our issuance and sale of 6,500,000 ordinary shares (including in the form of ADSs) in the offering at an assumed offering price of \$14.00 per ADS in the U.S. offering and €11.56 per ordinary share in the European offering which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting commissions and estimated offering expenses payable by us.

-(3) The pro form as adjusted summary statement of consolidated financial position data is illustrative only and will change based on the actual offering price, the actual number of ordinary shares (including ordinary shares in the form of ADSs) offered by us and other terms of the offering determined at pricing.
-The pro form as adjusted information is unaudited and is not derived from our audited financial statements.
-Each €1.00 (\$1.2109) increase or decrease in the assumed offering price of €11.56 per ordinary share in the European offering and \$14.00 per ADS in the U.S. offering would increase or decrease the pro form as adjusted amount of each of cash and cash equivalents, total assets and total shareholders' equity by €6.0 million (\$7.3 million), assuming that the number of ordinary shares offered by us (including ordinary shares in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting commissions and estimated offering expenses payable by us.
-Each 1,000,000 increase or decrease in the total number of ordinary shares (including ordinary shares in the form of ADSs) sold in the offering would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total shareholders' equity by \$10.8 million (\$13.0 million), assuming the offering price remains the same and after deducting estimated underwriting commissions and estimated offering expenses payable by us.

-(4) Translated solely for convenience into U.S. dollars at an exchange rate of €1.00 = \$1.1237, the noon buying rate of the Federal Reserve Bank of New York on June 30, 2020, except for the calculation of the net proceeds of the offering which has been based on an exchange rate of €1.00 = \$1.2109 on December 9, 2020.

-(5) Actual cash and cash equivalents, total assets and total shareholders' equity as of June 30, 2020 exclude the net proceeds of the July 2020 Private Placement and actual cash and cash equivalents, total assets and total non-current liabilities as of June 30, 2020 exclude the proceeds of the Bpifrance PGE Loan.
+- (1) The pro forma summary statement of consolidated financial position data reflects (i) the 6,000 ordinary shares granted as free shares prior to June 30, 2020, which vested and were issued on July 27, 2020, (ii) a €5.0 million non-dilutive, state guaranteed loan from Bpifrance Financement, a subsidiary of Banque publique d'investissement ("Bpifrance," and such loan the "Bpifrance PGE Loan") received in July 2020 and (iii) the 3,300,000 ordinary shares issued in the July 2020 Private Placement, resulting in net proceeds of €18.8 million. - (2) The pro forma as adjusted summary statement of consolidated financial position data further reflects our issuance and sale of 6,500,000 ordinary shares (including in the form of ADSs) in the offering at an assumed offering price of \$14.69 per ADS in the U.S. offering and €12.08 per ordinary share in the European offering, based on the closing price of our ordinary shares on Euronext Paris (expressed in U.S. dollars, as applicable) on December 4, 2020, after deducting estimated underwriting commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted summary statement of consolidated financial position data is illustrative only and will change based on the actual offering price, the actual number of ordinary shares (including ordinary shares in the form of ADSs) offered by us and other terms of the offering determined at pricing.
+The pro forma as adjusted information is unaudited and is not derived from our audited financial statements.
+Each €1.00 (\$1.2159) increase or decrease in the assumed offering price of €12.08 per ordinary share in the European offering and \$41.69 per ADS in the U.S. offering would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total shareholders' equity by €6.0 million (\$7.3 million), assuming that the number of ordinary shares offered by us (including ordinary shares in the form of ADSs), as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting commissions.
+Each 1,000,000 increase or decrease in the total number of ordinary shares (including ordinary shares in the form of ADSs) sold in the offering would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total shareholders' equity by €11.2 million (\$13.7 million), assuming the offering price remains the same and after deducting estimated underwriting commissions. - (4) Translated solely for convenience into U.S. dollars at an exchange rate of €1.00 = \$1.1237, the noon buying rate of the Federal Reserve Bank of New York on June 30, 2020, except for the calculation of the net proceeds of the offering which has been based on an exchange rate of €1.00 = \$1.2159 on December 4, 2020. - (5) Actual cash and cash equivalents, total assets and total shareholders' equity as of June 30, 2020 exclude the net proceeds of the July 2020 Private Placement and actual cash and cash equivalents, total assets and total non-current liabilities as of June 30, 2020 exclude the proceeds of the Bpifrance PGE Loan.